HOPE recommends to monitor the latest information on COVID-19 through the following official websites:

-SANTHEA also launched a public call for collecting companies’ or individuals’ medical material or masks that could be useful to healthcare professionals.
+SANTHEA also launched a public call on 18 March 2020 for collecting companies’ or individuals’ medical material or masks that could be useful to healthcare professionals.

 The Paris Hospitals Foundation – French Hospitals (Fondation Hôpitaux de Paris – Hôpitaux de France) and the FHF (Fédération Hospitalière de France) joined forces to support healthcare professionals and public retirement homes staff.
 They already addressed some of the needs in several hospitals and retirement homes (delivery of meals and first necessity goods, providing digital tablets to retirement homes to avoid residents’ isolation).
 The foundation also supported the most disadvantaged by financing meals, rooms and transportation.
 They created a dedicated page “Fund for emergency help Covid 19” (“Fonds d’aide d’urgence Covid 19“) to support hospitals and retirement homes https://don.fondationhopitaux.fr/.

 The FHF also created a web platform J’aide l’Hôpital.fr to collect and centralise all offers of help to face the Covid 19 outbreak.

 The FEHAP has released a MOOC on hygiene training and support for nursing staff: